TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 **Commit Limit**: Commit Limit is physical RAM + size of the page file.
 Since the pagefile is normally configured to map the physical RAM, the Commit Limit tends to be 2x.
 Commit Limit is important as a **growing** value is an **early warning sign**.
 The reason is Windows proactively increases its **pagefile.sys** if it's under memory pressure.

 The pagefile is an integral part of Windows total memory, as explained by [Mark Russinovich](https://blogs.technet.microsoft.com/markrussinovich/2008/11/17/pushing-the-limits-of-windows-virtual-memory/) explains here.
 There is Reserved Memory, and then there is Committed Memory.
 Some applications like to have its committed memory in 1 long contiguous block, so it reserves a large chunk up front.
 Databases and JVM belong in this category.
 This reserved memory does not actually store meaningful application data or executable.
 Only when the application commits the page that it becomes used.
-Mark explains that “when a process commits a region of virtual memory, the OS guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk”.
+Mark explains that "when a process commits a region of virtual memory, the OS guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk".

 Notice the word **on disk**.
 Yes, that's where the pagefile.sys comes in.
 Windows will use either the physical memory or the pagefile.sys.